katarinabraun/MSTP-training-environments/README.md

 # MSTP-training-environments
 To accompany the manuscript entitled: "Gender Can Influence Student Experiences in MD-PhD Training"

-The repository contains raw data and code (Python 3) to generate figures 1, 2, and 3 in this paper.
+The repository contains raw data and code (Python 3 and R) to generate each figure in this paper.

 **Figure 1**.
 Program gender demographics varied over time.
 Yearly program size by gender shows female representation has varied, but has been increasing in recent years.
 The total number of female students in the program each year is represented by light-grey circles; the total number of male students in the program each year is represented by dark-grey squares.